wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-faq.md

 # Azure Site Recovery: Frequently asked questions
 ## About this article

 This article includes frequently asked questions about Azure Site Recovery.
-For an introduction to Site Recovery and related deployment scenarios, read the [Site Recovery <!-- deleted by customization Overview](/documentation/articles/site-recovery-overview) --><!-- keep by customization: begin --> Overview](/documentation/articles/hyper-v-recovery-manager-overview) <!-- keep by customization: end -->.
+For an introduction to Site Recovery and related deployment scenarios, read the [Site Recovery Overview](/documentation/articles/site-recovery-overview).

-If you have other questions after reading this article, you can post them on the [Azure Recovery Services <!-- deleted by customization Forum](https://social.msdn.microsoft.com/Forums/azure/home?forum=hypervrecovmgr) --><!-- keep by customization: begin --> Forum](https://social.msdn.microsoft.com/Forums/zh-CN/home?forum=hypervrecovmgr) <!-- keep by customization: end -->.
+If you have other questions after reading this article, you can post them on the [Azure Recovery Services Forum](https://social.msdn.microsoft.com/Forums/azure/home?forum=hypervrecovmgr).

 ## General